synnea/the-modern-witcher/README.md

 ### Differences between local and deployed versions <a name="deployment-differences"></a>

 The project was developed locally with Visual Studio Code.
-Environment variables, including secret key and Mongo URI, were saved in a settings.json file which was added to .gitignore.
+Environment variables, including secret key and PostgreSQL URLs, were saved in a settings.json file which was added to .gitignore.
 For the deployed version, as mentioned in the deployment writeup above, environemnt variables were set in the Config Variables.

 ## Credits <a name="credits"></a>

-Credit for the logo goes to he-who-prefers-to-go-uncredited.
-You're awesome.

-Many thanks to [Tim Nelson](https://github.com/TravelTimN), whose patience helped me to get started on the sever-side development.

-Most of the images used on tanDev have been sourced from [Adobe Stock](https://stock.adobe.com/).
+Most of the images used on The Modern Witcher have been sourced from [Etsy](https://etsy.com/).